-Claim: Photograph shows Queen Elizabeth sitting next to a colonel whose kilt was a little too revealing.
+Claim: Photograph shows Queen Elizabeth seated next to a colonel whose kilt was a little too revealing.

 In his cap, jacket and spats, his hands on his knees and his ankles crossed, he sat proudly in the front row of the 1st Battalion of the Argyll and Sutherland Highlanders, next to the Queen.